HardlyDifficult/Tutorials/Chapter3.md

 In this component we are setting transform.position for the teleport effect.
 If rigidbody.MovePosition was used instead, occasionally issues may arise as MovePosition competes with other forces on the object.

 </details>
+<details><summary>Why use an event when another component could check screen bounds again?</summary>

+TODO

+When a GameObject is teleported by this script, an event is fired.
+This event allows other components to add additional logic to be executed when an entity attempts to leave the screen.
+For example, in the next section we will be asking the HoverGuy to turn around and start walking the other way.

+2 reasons.

+Encourage reuse.
+If our definition of leaving the screen changes, it would be best if that was contained in a single script.
+For example, ATM half of the entity's body goes off screen before we consider it to be out of bounds.
+We may want to change that in the future to use the entity's collider bounds to ensure that the entire body stays visible.

+It may not work reliably.
+If both components checked screen bounds independently, the result may differ depending on which of those components executed first.
+For example, KeepOnScreen may teleport you back on screen and then BounceOffScreenEdges would not consider you out of bounds (and therefore not turn you around.)
+You could make this work by modifying the 'Script Execution Order', but I prefer reusing the KeepOnScreen component.

+<hr></details>

-## 3.9) Fly guy turns around when reaching the edge
+## 3.9) HoverGuy turns around when reaching the edge

-Create a script to have the fly guy bounce off the edge of the screen and never stop walking.
+Create a script to have the HoverGuy bounce off the edge of the screen and never stop walking.

 <details><summary>How</summary>